Who Can Enroll?

 If your course is canceled, discontinued, or rescheduled, or if the instructor does not accept your application to attend a restricted course which has an admission requirement or test, we will contact you and issue a full refund.
 Otherwise, a $30 administrative fee will be withheld from each course for which you request a refund; a $50 administrative fee will be withheld from concurrent enrollments.

-Mailed requests will be considered only if the envelope is postmarked on or before the final refund date.
-If you are requesting a refund for a concurrent course (prefixed "XLC") , you have until the Friday of the third full week of regular campus instruction; consult the current UCLA General Catalog for details.
-Certificate and miscellaneous application fees are nonrefundable.
+Mailed requests will be considered on time if the envelope is postmarked on or before the final refund date.
+Certificate candidacy and miscellaneous application fees are nonrefundable.

-Allow 2 weeks for refund checks and three working days for American Express, Discover, JBC, MasterCard, and VISA credit vouchers.
-Check refunds are not allowed for fees paid by credit card.
+Allow two weeks for refund checks and one week for American Express, Discover, JCB, MasterCard and VISA credit vouchers.
+Refund checks are not allowed for fees paid by credit card.
 There are no cash refunds.
+Residual credit balances found on students’ accounts will automatically be returned after 180 days.

-If the final refund date has passed, exceptions to this policy will be considered only under the most unusual circumstances, and only if the refund request is received within 90 days from the course end date.
-Send a letter describing your circumstance with all appropriate support documentation to:
+If the final refund date has passed, an exception to this policy will be considered only under the most unusual circumstances and only if the request is received within 90 days from the course end date.
+Send a letter describing your circumstance,

 Special Refund Policies